monofuel/mono-error/README.md

 ## Error Details

-The details interface enforces that details are simple to make it easier to send reasonable data to logging or analytics.
-Allowing nested objects or arrays in the details field makes it complicated to dig through, and also opens the possibility for loops.
+The details on the error is a simple object that is easy to log via analytics or a logger like winston.

 ```
 try {